 Here's what I love about this red lentil curry recipe.

-- Did I mention it was ultra creamy and indulgent?
+- It is ULTRA creamy and indulgent.
 You can thank the full-fat coconut milk and the creamy almond butter for that.

 - It's packed with flavor thanks to the fresh garlic and ginger, along with the Indian spices.